arpiku/x_gemms/README.md

 A comprehensive benchmarking framework for General Matrix Multiplication (GEMM) operations across multiple hardware platforms, data types, and algorithmic implementations.

+The goal is to study mat mul algorithms, understand bottlenecks, and develop understanding arounding how to optimize things better!

 ## Features

 - **Multi-Platform**: CPU (Python, C++) and GPU (CUDA) implementations